Training Spiking Neural Networks Using Lessons From Deep Learning

 Regularisation may also be applied at the individual neuron level by adding a penalty for each neuron.
 A lower-activity threshold specifies the lower permissible limit of firing for \textit{each} neuron before the regularisation penalty is applied (\Cref{app:regneu}). \end{itemize}

-Population level regularisation can also be used to reduce susceptibility to exploding gradients.
-This may be an issue where the decay rate of membrane potential $\beta$ (\Cref{eq:2}) is a learnable parameter, and the output neurons are rate-coded.
-In such a case, if the firing rate lacks an upper bound then $\beta$ will tend towards large values to promote more spikes.
-If $\beta>1$, the gradient of the loss with respect to $\beta$ will scale exponentially over time and tend to infinity.
-A penalty applied to a population of terms can regulate this undesirable behaviour.
 Recent experiments have shown that rate-coded networks (at the output) are robust to sparsity-promoting regularisation terms \cite{zenke2021remarkable, kaiser2020synaptic, perez2021sparse}.
 However, networks that rely on time-to-first-spike schemes have had less success, which is unsurprising given that temporal outputs are already sparse.